microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 # FHIR Powered Healthcare
 ## Introduction
 Contoso Healthcare is implementing FHIR (Fast Healthcare Interoperability Resources) to rapidly and securely exchange data in the HL7 FHIR standard format with a single, simplified data management solution for protected health information (PHI).
-Azure API for FHIR is fully managed, enterprise-grade FHIR service in the cloud lets you quickly connect existing data sources, such as electronic health record systems and research databases.
+FHIR service in the Azure Health Data Services platform is fully managed, enterprise-grade FHIR Server in the cloud lets you quickly connect existing data sources, such as electronic health record systems and research databases.
 Create new opportunities with analytics, machine learning, and actionable intelligence across your health data.

 You will implement a collection of FHIR reference architectures from the **[Azure Health Data Service](https://docs.microsoft.com/en-us/azure/healthcare-apis/)** platform that best fit Contoso Healthcare requirements.
 Below is the holistic conceptual end-to-end Microsoft Health architecture for the FHIR ecosystem.
 ![Health Architecture](./images/HealthArchitecture.png)